janpfander/consensus_trust/Experiment_6/preregistration.md

 We run the same models outlined in the hypotheses section, but replacing `convergence` with `convergence_categorical`.
 This also allows us to inspect heterogeneity in differences between levels (with respect to the baseline, i.e. "opposing majority").

-## Alternative stimuli with greater distance

-We kept the same distance between 10 and 3.
-That's conservative - people might think that other options are not relevant and hence don't make a difference between 3 and 10 options.
-We therefore run the hypotheses set two comparing 3 to a version of 10 with larger distance.

-Pick an example stimulus as earlier for illustrating choice options.
-See all stimuli in appendix.

 # Exclusions

 We will exclude participants failing (i.e. participants not answering the question or writing anything that does not at least resemble "I pay attention") the following attention check: